What is Normative Economics?

 - Companies should be made to pay for the pollution they cause.

 All of the above statements are subjective.
 They represent nothing more than an individual’s opinion on how the economy should be.
-Economists are often guided by their personal value systems while making these statements and hence, all are subjective in nature.
-Welfare economist and Nobel laureate Amartya Sen distinguishes normative statements in two parts.
+Economists are often guided by their personal value systems while making these statements.
+Welfare economist and Nobel laureate, Amartya Sen, distinguishes normative statements in two parts.
 According to him, basic statements do not depend on any knowledge of facts or theories, whereas non-basic statements depend on the facts or knowledge of facts.

 Origin of Normative Economics

 Normative economics first originated from “old-style welfare economics,” which is a simplified version of Pigou’s Economics of Welfare.
 “New welfare economics” came as the second form of normative economics in the 1930s.
-It was clearer than the previous form with respect to its assumptions.
 It used the Pareto Principle and the Compensation Principle to make normative statements about policies and state whether they were improving welfare or not.
-The latest form of normative economics is social choice theory and public economics.
+The latest forms of normative economics are social choice theory and public economics.
 Public economics studies the effects of the public sector on society and the economy as a whole.
 The social choice theory uses the method of voting to aggregate individual choices to indicate social preferences.

 Prominent Normative Economists